 Hazard identification and control

-Workers should also have the skill of identifying and controlling the hazards they come across.
-This applies to all work settings, where one employee’s observation can help protect everyone within the same area.
+Workers must develop the skill to identify and control the hazards they encounter.
+Indeed, this applies to all work settings, where one employee’s observation can protect everyone in the same area.
+Therefore, review the following examples of hazard-related health and safety training topics:

 • Identifying safety hazards